Jessica Alba Found This Silver Lining Amid the Craziness of Homeschooling - E! Online

 We interviewed Jessica Alba because we think you'll like her picks.
 The products mentioned are from Jessica's own line.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

-Listen, Jessica Alba is going to be honest: The time spent running her billion-dollar brand of sustainable products from home while husband Cash Warren was also handling his business and two of their three kids were doing virtual schooling was, in the words of Gwen Stefani, "bananas," The Honest Company co-founder admitted in an email interview with E!
+Listen, Jessica Alba is going to be honest: The time spent running her billion-dollar brand of sustainable products from home while husband Cash Warren was also handling his business and two of their three kids were doing virtual schooling was, in the words of Gwen Stefani, "bananas," The Honest Company founder admitted in an email interview with E!
 News.
 "We all had to figure out how to coexist—my husband with his work, me with my work and my kids with school."

 Still, she admitted, there was something kind of appealing about all of those extra hours with daughters Honor, 13 and Haven, 10, and son Hayes, 3.